Alexintosh/ngBaasbox/README.md

 An angular wrapper for Baasbox.
 Support for version 0.9.0 so far.

-The goal of this fork is to replicate exaclty the original BaasBox Sdk.
+####The goal of this fork is to replicate exaclty the original BaasBox Sdk in terms of function calls, query by json object etc..

 Notes:
 1. The documentation is incomplete.